Huge anti-coup rallies in Myanmar after junta threat

 “Protesters are now inciting the people, especially emotional teenagers and youths, to a confrontation path where they will suffer the loss of life,” said a statement on state-run broadcaster MRTV.

-But protesters on Monday were undeterred by the warning, with hundreds of thousands rallying in Yangon, Myanmar's biggest city and commercial hub.
+Protesters were undeterred by the warning, with hundreds of thousands rallying Monday in Yangon, Myanmar’s biggest city and commercial hub.

 “We came out today to join in the protest, to fight until we win,” said Kyaw Kyaw, a 23-year-old university student.